gpbenton/engMQTTClient/README.md

 It also uses the log4c logging library.

 ## Status
-Early development.
+Alpha.
+It works for me.
+Your experience may vary.
-I have tested :
+Working :
-* communication from one eTRV.
+* receiving MQTT commands set temperature and Identify eTRV (MIH0013) and sending to device
-* receiving MQTT messages
+* reporting eTRV temperature values received from device
 * sending ON/OFF commands to ENER002 remote controlled sockets.

 ## Building